Everything I Don't Remember

 Everything I Don't Remember (Allt jag inte minns) is a 2015 novel by Swedish writer Jonas Hassen Khemiri.

 Main characters are Samuel, Laide, Vandad, and "The Panther".
 The book is a reconstruction of the last years of Samuel's life, before his death in a car crash.
-In the book, the author transcribed his interviews with Laide, Vandad, "The Panther" and other people who he came across, for example his grandmother's neighbour and also a nurse who assisted said grandmother.
+In the book, the author transcribed his interviews with Laide, Vandad "The Panther" and other people who he came across, for example his grandmother's neighbour and also a nurse who assisted his grandmother.
 At the end of the book, the reader understands that the author chose to write this book as a way to cope with a loss of his own.